stevenxchung/OMSCS-Notes/CS 7637 - KBAI/Test 2/Lesson 10 - Incremental Concept Learning.md

 ## Generalization With Background Knowledge

 To include background knowledge, we can utilize the _climb-tree_ heuristic whereby problems could be considered a match if the problem possesses variables considered by our model based on existing knowledge (in the form of a tree structure as shown in lecture).

+## An Alternative Visualization

+Over time an agent will be able to include all positive examples and exclude all negative examples.
+This occurs over many iterations where the agent's concept definition is repeatedly updated.